uw-dims/dims-finalreport/docs/source/introduction.rst

    sharing and security operations needs.

 #.
 Transitioning this platform into the public sector to support operational
-   needs of State, Local, Territorial, and Tribal (SLTT) government entities.
+   needs of SLTT government entities.
    DIMS project software products were included in a draft proposal for evaluation by the PISCES-NW not-for-profit organization for use in the Pacific Northwest.
-   The latest modification to the contract includes a pilot deployment for use by the United States Secret Service for their Electronic Crimes Task Force (ECTF) membership.
+   The last modification to the DIMS contract includes a pilot deployment for use by the United States Secret Service for their Electronic Crimes Task Force (ECTF) membership.